Joaomcns/DSA_INTRO-REMAKE/README.md

-# IAED1819
+# DSA_INTRO-Remake
-Repo for IAED1819 - Introduction to Algorithms and data structures done for my uni course
+Repo for Introduction to Algorithms and data structures done for my uni course

 Im remaking these in 2024 as part of a personal project to relearn C language and DSA :)